facebook/react-native-website/docs/the-new-architecture/custom-cxx-types.md

 Now, we can modify the JS spec to add a method that uses the new type.
 As usual, we can use either Flow or TypeScript for our specs.

 1. Open the `specs/NativeSampleTurbomodule`
-2. Modify the spec as it follows:
+2. Modify the spec as follows:

 <Tabs groupId="custom-int64" queryString defaultValue={constants.defaultJavaScriptSpecLanguages} values={constants.javaScriptSpecLanguages}>
 <TabItem value="typescript">